muccc/gr-iridium/README.md

 <a name="dev">1</a>: Mostly used to enable bias tee - check files under `examples/`

 ### `soapy-source` Section
-If the `[soapy-source]` section is present a SoapySDR source is instantiated.
+If the `[soapy-source]` section is present, a SoapySDR source is instantiated.

 The following options are available in this section: